S-Stephen/sails-hook-passport-cued/README.md

 # INSTALL

-First uninstall aAssport if it exists in the local application:
+First uninstall Passport if it exists in the local application:

     npm uninstall passport